 The method to be employed in developing the patterns for the various skylights is by parallel lines.
-If, however, a dome, conservatory or circular skylight is required, the blanks for the various curbs, bars, and ventilators, are laid out by the rule given in Sheet Metal Work, Part IV, under "Circular Work".
+If, however, a dome, conservatory or circular skylight is required, the blanks for the various curbs, bars, and ventilators are laid out by the rule given in the discussion of circular mouldings beginning on page 249.